5 Common Misconceptions and Myths about care

 The truth: Caring is a highly skilled profession, although, unfortunately, due to market forces many care workers receive relatively low levels of pay.
-Providing care is a difficult, emotionally and physically challenging job and the sector is full of excellent care workers.
+Providing care is a difficult, emotionally, and physically challenging job and the sector is full of excellent care workers.
 Managers in care services are required to have specific qualifications before they are allowed to practice and most other workers need to have on-going training to develop their skills.
-It’s not all about paper qualifications however; the best care workers are those with high levels of ‘EQ’ also know as emotional intelligence – skilled in listening, engaging with older people and building relationships so that they understand their needs better and can provide tailored support.
+It’s not all about paper qualifications however; the best care workers are those with high levels of ‘EQ’.
+This ’emotional intelligence’ means skilled in listening, engaging with older people, and building relationships so that they understand their needs better and can provide tailored support.

 4. The common misconception: I can ‘hide’ my assets from the local authority to avoid care fees in later life.

 The truth: This is not a good idea.
 You might know someone who was ‘forced’ to sell their cherished family home to pay for care and this might have come as a shock to them!
 Both staying in a nursing home or home care services are not free (with the exception of personal care).
 If someone has assets, like a family home, selling this property is often the easiest way to raise the money needed to cover the costs.
 However, if someone has enough savings or other family members are happy to cover the costs, there is no need to sell the family home.
 Further, you can also look into other equity release schemes.